jfreeman812/QE-Tools/_docs/reporting/opencafe.rst

 OpenCAFE Framework
 ==================

 The tools for working with OpenCAFE can be installed from :doc:`Artifactory<../artifactory>` using ``qe_coverage``.
+OpenCAFE largely inherits from the Unittest framework, only overriding a few OpenCAFE specific functions.
+OpenCAFE specific scripts and libraries (such as ``coverage-opencafe``) call to Unittest functions and are kept to maintain compatibility with current workflows and usage.

 Tagging the Data
 ----------------

 For OpenCAFE-based teams, the tagging is managed through the ``qe_coverage`` library installed from :doc:`Artifactory<../artifactory>`.
 Due to the nature of setting up an OpenCAFE project, the library assumes that OpenCAFE has already been installed.
 Once installed, the tags can be added via ``from qe_coverage.opencafe_decorators import tags``.
 All necessary tagging can be done via the ``tags`` decorator by providing multiple items to the decorator.
-The library does provide additional decorators that are documented in :ref:`API Documentation<api-documentation>`.
+The library does provide additional decorators that are inherited from Unittest and documented in the Unittest :ref:`API Documentation<api-documentation>`.

 An example of using ``tags`` to document all necessary tags::